madebybk/madebybk/README.md

 - I ran Startup Weekend Purdue and Startup Weekend Seoul - Remote Edition, and they were both a blast!

 - Check out [Startup Weekend](https://www.techstars.com/communities/startup-weekend).

+## Tech & Engineering

+### ZF Group (Friedrichshafen, Germany)

+- As a **Software Engineer Intern**, I built a full-stack analytics platform that automates ECU software development team's data analysis process, reducing the procedure from ~1 wk to 16 mins.

+### TRW (Farmington Hills, MI, USA)

+- As a **Hardware Engineer Intern**, I helped develop next generation centralized sensing technology for ADAS and Autonomous Vehicles.

+### TRW (Livonia, MI, USA)

+- As a **Product Engineer Intern**, I conducted a benchmarking study of our competitor's product and directed teardowns of the most recent IBC Brake module.